oceandatalab/skimulator/doc/source/science.rst

 .. figure:: ../images/Fig2.png
    :alt: SKIM geometry

-   FIG. 2: scheme of the SKIM geometry with 4 beams at 12 degrees and 1 beam at
-           6 degree for figure a and 5 beams at 12 degrees and 2 beams at 6
-           degree for figure b.
+   FIG. 2: scheme of the SKIM geometry with 4 beams at 12 degrees and 1 beam at 6 degree for figure a and 5 beams at 12 degrees and 2 beams at 6 degree for figure b.

 Interpolation of model variables on the SKIM grid and nadir track
 --------------------------------------------------------------------------
-A list of model variables can be given to the skimulator.
-All the variables should have the same coordinates.
-The naming of the netcdf files should be :math:`[pattern\_model]\_[pattern\_variable].nc`, where :math:`pattern\_variable` is a 3-character string.
+A list of model variables should be given to the skimulator, as well as a list grids if the coordinates differ from one variable to another.
+ The naming of the netcdf files should be :math:`[pattern\_model]\_[pattern\_variable].nc`, where :math:`pattern\_variable` is a string.
 All input variables must be given at the same regular time step.

 The absolute time of the first time step is zero